 At HRS, we always start by understanding which products fit your needs.
 We determine the technology, logistics, and services desired as a first step to launching your program and determining the price point.

 Part of the cost of running a remote patient monitoring and telehealth program is the logistics and inventory management involved for shipping, tracking, and making sure all the equipment gets returned in working order.
 Most organizations don't have staff available to take this on.
 With our programs, we take care of this for our clients and take it off their plates completely.

-You can choose to opt out of this and save on the nominal costs associated with it, but many of our clients enjoy this service and we highly, highly recommend it.
-Through our Patient Direct and Patient Direct Plus solutions, we handle all the logistics and supply chain management.
-What’s more, we don’t contract this out to another third party to manage the inventory – we have our very own warehouse, so our clients are rest assured that everything is handled in-house.
+Logistics services are optional, but many of our clients enjoy this service and we highly, highly recommend it.
+Through our HRS Logistics solutions, we handle all the logistics and supply chain management.
+What’s more, we don’t contract this out to another third party to manage the inventory – we have our very own warehouse, so our clients can rest assured that everything is handled in-house to minimize any issues.

 Based on resources, scope, budget and other factors we then determine the quantity of RPM kits needed based on your patient program goals.
 In addition, we pass along bulk discounts as we receive them from our suppliers and additional discounts for bulk licenses.

 Our standard pricing model is based on a per kit per month out of the box set up.
 There’s a set price per kit (hardware) which you can lease or purchase.
 Included in the software charge is all telehealth capabilities, 4G connection with AT&T and Verizon, unlimited clinical and caregiver licenses, 24/7 support, and much more.
 Lastly, we factor in the cost of logistics and inventory management, as mentioned earlier.